qianyilun/371-Project2/readme.txt

 	(3) With total and high loss: 1.0 (default counts)

-		Client received NO packets and print out "All packets are lost" warning:
+		The client received NO packets and printed out "All packets are lost" warning:

 			Pinged localhost [127.0.0.1]  with 41 bytes of data: